stratapp-ai/stratapp-ai.github.io/referrers-partners.md

 **Business Partner** is a person or entity confirmed in writing by us that we recognize them as a Business Partner of the Company.
 The status of Business Partner is subject to the terms of this Agreement, most notably the requirement to maintain an “Active” status.

-**Client** means a person or entity using the #stratapp SaaS application offered by us.
+**Client** means a person or entity using the #stratapp SaaS application offered by the Company.

 **Client Revenue** means the SaaS fees paid to us by a Client, less local taxes and any third party fees associated with subscription billing and payment gateways.